How They Work

 |What are some drawbacks of geothermal?||

 High upfront costs.
 GSHPs are expensive to install, with most systems costing around $20,000 after incentives to install.
-While their significant energy savings pay for themselves, they can take several years to pay back the difference compared to traditional fossil fuel or central AC systems.
+While their significant energy savings pay for themselves, they can take many years to pay back the difference compared to traditional fossil fuel or central AC systems, especially for people currently on ratepayer subsidized natural gas.
+However, households currently heating with fuel oil, propane and/or electric resistance heat will see annual energy costs significantly decrease, resulting in a much faster payback than those currently heating with natural gas.

 Installation time.
 As system design, incentive approval, and drilling/excavation is required, the geothermal installation process can take several weeks to complete.
 If you need a heating or cooling system replacement quickly, a GSHP system may not be well-suited for an emergency replacement.
 However, this depends on your installer; some can do quick installations.